Chaitalykundu/Web-Development/03-JavaScript/01-Basic/07-Type-Conversion/Theory/02-others-to-string.md

 Date().toString(); // returns "Thu Jul 17 2014 15:38:19 GMT+0200 (W. Europe Daylight Time)"
 ```

-## more methods that can be used to convert dates to strings:
+## more methods that can be used to convert dates to strings

 | Method            | Description                                       |
 | ----------------- | ------------------------------------------------- |